Cyfrin/diverge-converge-audit/DC Multi-Phase Audit.md

 While this model hinges on the auditor's credibility and integrity, we note some of its possible shortcomings.

-- First, being a single individual, the auditor may not be equipped to discover all potential vulnerabilities in the protocol.
+- First, being a single individual, the auditor may not be equipped to discover all potential vulnerabilities in the protocol, especially if the protocol is complex.

 - Second, the audit process is devoid of brainstorming or collaborative input.